 Life is just a Bowl of Chocolate Covered Cherries!
 Because there's nothing quite like a chocolate covered cherry, I thought I'd post 4 recipes for Chocolate Covered Cherries Day.
 Don't have time to make these?
 Buy your favorite chocolate covered cherries to celebrate!

-According to National Day, in
+Some history of Chocolate Covered Cherries: According to National Day, in

 the 1700s in England, cherries were enrobed in chocolate with a little